muhammadshaban89/learn-kubernetes/Deployment-Object/README.md

 - ReplicaSets manage pods — deleting one removes its pods.
 - Deployments manage ReplicaSets — deleting a RS under a Deployment triggers healing.
 - Naming follows a hierarchy: Deployment → RS → Pod, with hashes and suffixes for uniqueness.
+- Rolling back to previous version will not change change rs count to previous state unless you explicitly modify "spec:replicas" field.

 Some Importent Commands:
 ------------------------